slint-ui/slint/docs/reference/src/advanced/backend_qt.md

 The compilation step will detect whether Qt is installed or not using the qttype crate.
-See the instructions in the [qttypes documentation](https://docs.rs/qttypes/latest/qttypes/#finding-qt) on how to set the environment variable to point to the Qt installation.
+See the instructions in the [qttypes documentation](https://docs.rs/qttypes/latest/qttypes/#finding-qt) on how to set environment variables to point to the Qt installation.

-If Qt is not installed, the backend will be disabled, and Slint will fallback to another backend (usually the winit backend).
+If Qt is not installed, the backend will be disabled, and Slint will fallback to another backend, usually the [Winit backend](backend_winit.md).

 ## Configuration Options